steph-inners/steph-inners.github.io/index.md

 1. A record should not change during its Retention Period.
 If it is changing after it’s already been sent to Retention, that’s a likely signal that the Cutoff Date you’ve given it is too early in its lifecycle.
 2. Keep all client records in a dedicated system/location that has built-in retention features (such as a feature for setting Retention Periods).
 Don’t allow internal users to keep any client-related records on their desktops, in network drives, or in other locations where the records will be difficult to automatically catalog.
 3. If the only possible Document Type for a record is “Miscellaneous,” that probably means that it’s not actually needed, and can be destroyed immediately without even going into Retention.
-4. Restrict the UI of document submissions so that it’s very difficult for users to accidentally attribute documents/information to the wrong client
-5. When users type in a client ID, the client’s name should pop up as verification.
+4. Restrict the UI of document submissions so that it’s very difficult for users to accidentally attribute documents/information to the wrong client.
+When users type in a client ID, the client’s name should pop up as verification.
 Use "double-check" features like this to help users input better data.
-6. When choosing a Records Manager, look for a minimalist.
+5. When choosing a Records Manager, look for a minimalist.
 A person who likes to destroy old records is hard to find, but valuable.
 When other people get too scared to destroy old records, this person should be able to remind them why old records are not needed (and why they can be a liability).
-7. While much QA can be accomplished automatically with the right tools, some documents may need to be looked at manually (e.g. if they have inconsistent visual templates that cannot be OCR’d).
+6. While much QA can be accomplished automatically with the right tools, some documents may need to be looked at manually (e.g. if they have inconsistent visual templates that cannot be OCR’d).
 The best approach to manual QA is actually a hybrid; give your QA team automatic tools that present the narrowest possible options to select using whatever the automated system can identify on its own.

 ### Technologies to help RR projects go smoother